-The upcoming issue of Practical Sailor features another exemplary piece of research from safety expert Ralph Naranjo into personal flotation devices (PFD).
-Last summer, Naranjo looked into the auto-inflation trends in contemporary PFDs and how this might prompt us to revise our protocol for going overboard.
+The July 2019 of Practical Sailor features another exemplary piece of research from safety expert Ralph Naranjo into personal flotation devices (PFD).
+In the summer of 2018, Naranjo looked into the auto-inflation trends in contemporary PFDs and how this might prompt us to revise our protocol for going overboard.
 Among the many useful conclusions of the study, his advised that sailors reach for the manual inflation pull-cord as soon as going overboard is imminent, rather than wait for the auto-inflation to activate.

-In the upcoming report, Naranjo examines the utility of inherently buoyant PFDs and the role they play in personal safety for all sailors—from offshore cruisers to near-shore dinghy sailors.
+In the the July 2019 Practical Sailor report an auto-inflating PFD safety, Naranjo examines the utility of inherently buoyant PFDs and the role they play in personal safety for all sailors—from offshore cruisers to near-shore dinghy sailors.
 Although inflatable harness-PFDs are more likely to be worn at all times, recent accidents have highlighted their shortcomings.
 As Naranjo points out, many professional pilots who are involved in risky boat-to-boat transfers in all kinds of weather trust their lives to inherently buoyant PFDs for a reason.

 The following is an updated advisory regarding the care and use of personal flotation devices.
 It’s a relatively long post, but if you depend on inflatable PFD, the text and accompanying links are worth reviewing.
 If you’ve read it before, it is worth reading again.
 If you have some helpful links to add, please don’t hesitate to include them in your comments.